kuangxu/rinse-me-gently/README.md

 > "Come, gentle night, come, loving black brow night, give me my Romeo."
 > — William Shakespeare, *Romeo and Juliet*, Act 3, Scene 2

-This repository contains materials for the Stanford GSB OIT 245 AI Lecture module, focusing on modern AI workflows and Python development.
-The workshop is structured in two parts.
+This is a two part lecture focusing on introducing a basic Python workflow as well as LLM fine tuning to a relatively non-technical audience.

 ## Repository Structure